aunum/gold/pkg/v1/agent/q/README.md

 The implemented agent also employs adaptive learning by which the `alpha` and `epsilon` hyperparameters are dynamically tuned based on the timestep and a `ada divisor`.

-Q-learning doesn't work well in continous environments, the `pkg/v1/env` package provides a normalization adapter.
-One of the adapter is for discretization and can be used to make continuous states discrete.
+Q-learning doesn't work well in continous environments, the [pkg/v1/env](../env/norm.go) package provides a normalization adapter.
+One of the adapters is for discretization and can be used to make continuous states discrete.

 ## Examples
 See the [experiments](./experiments) folder for example implementations.